-To definitively assess your thinking and compare it to how Donald Trump thinks, take the Optimal Thinking 360 Assessment now.
+To assess your thinking and compare it to how Donald Trump thinks, take the Optimal Thinking 360 Assessment now.
 I created this assessment for my executive coaching clients over 26 years.
-More than one million executives and 6500 companies have used this proprietary assessment to uncover their primary thinking style, thinking profiles, core motivation, decision-making and communication styles, and how to best interact with others.
-Take this risk-free assessment (designed for desktops and tablets) on your own as a Self-Optimization Assessment or with your team as a 360 to confirm your strengths and weaknesses, discover your blind spots, and optimize every situation.
+More than one million executives and 6500 companies have used this proprietary assessment to uncover their primary thinking style, thinking profile, core motivation, decision-making and communication styles, and how to best interact with others.
+You can take this risk-free assessment (designed for desktops and tablets) on your own as a Self-Optimization Assessment.
+You can include your team as a 360-Assessment to confirm your strengths and weaknesses, discover your blind spots, and optimize every situation.

 This article is part of our How CEOs Think article series.